foonster/postman/README.md

 		 REMOVE_SPACES - Remove all spaces from the string.
 		 REMOVE_DOUBLESPACE - Remove double space and replace with single spaces.
 		 BASIC - Only characters found on the keyboard no special characters.
+     N/A - Not applicable and no scrubbing will be performed on the variable.

  ### RETURN